lupyuen/visual-zig-nuttx/README.md

 This crashes inside `free` when deallocating the Sensor Data Buffer, might be due to a Heap Problem.

+(Or maybe due to a Corrupted Stack?)

-Let's convert the Heap Buffer to a Static Buffer...
+For safety, let's convert the Heap Buffer to a Static Buffer...

 TODO: Why the weird crashes when we call the `debug` logger inside `print_valf2`?